egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 > evaluate model checking, and consider over-fitting and extrapolation.
 > The higher the proportion of calibrated, or uncertain parameters, “the
 > greater the risk that the model seems to work correctly, but for the
-> wrong reasons” (citaiton).
+> wrong reasons” (citation).
 Evaluation thus complements model checking
 > because we can rule out the chance that the model fits the calibration
 > data well, but has not captured the relevant ecological mechanisms of
 > the system pertinent to the research question or the decision problem